 Today there are several styles of maki-zushi.
 They include kappa maki (cucumber roll), futomaki (roll of dried gourd strips, spinach, egg, sea eel), kanpyo maki (dried gourd strips) and the Western phenomenon, California maki (crab, avocado and mayonnaise).
-Temaki is a popular hand-rolled sushi, shaped like an ice cream cone and often topped with a spicy mayonnaise.
+Tempura shrimp is one of the most popular fillings, and the crumbs can also be used as a tasty topping for your rolls.

 1. Work with warm rice.

 3. When making California rolls, mix the crab with a little bit of mayonnaise, sugar and white vinegar.
-“It gives it moisture and brings out the flavor of the crab,” Souksamlane said.
+It gives it moisture and brings out the flavor of the crab.